adri326/stackline/README.md

 Finally, data travels on the wire and between the cells.
 This data is manipulated by instructions, which use a simple [stack-based](https://esolangs.org/wiki/Stack) [language](./characters.md#instructions).
-Here are some of them:
+Here are some of them, but a full list is available in the [reference sheet](./characters.md#instructions):

 - `p`, pushes a number or a string onto the stack.
 For instance, `p-2.3` pushes `-2.3` and `p"Oh?"` pushes `Oh?`.
 - `d`, duplicates the topmost item from the stack.
 It can take an optional number parameter to specify the `n`-th element from the top of the stack to pop: `p3d` pushes `3` twice on the stack and `p2p3d1` pushes `3`, `2`, `3`.